Managing Both Employee and Company Concerns with Room Scheduling Software

 As the COVID-19 pandemic continues to cause concerns about returning to work, some companies are already starting to transition their workforces back to the office.
 These companies are heavily concerned about monitoring employee health, maintaining clean spaces, maximizing the use of their real estate and having the right technology to support this "new normal."
 While their employees are more concerned about their own safety, privacy and holding onto the flexible work policies they became accustomed to while working from home.

-According to a study from Envoy, 73% of people are worried about returning to a physical office, and their top concern is not knowing if someone who is sick comes into the workplace.
+According to a recent study, 73% of people are worried about returning to a physical office, and their top concern is not knowing if someone who is sick comes into the workplace.

 So how can companies ensure they're ensuring social distancing, proper workspace sanitization and tracking employee health, while still maintaining employee privacy?

 Room scheduling software offers the tracking and tools companies need to better manage workplace health and safety, while providing the flexibility employees have become accustom to.
 Room scheduling software also provides insight into space utilization, real-time employee data, and better real estate insights to drive better business decisions.